jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_plannedoutage_commandline.md

 ### -FinishTime "13:46"
 Used to add a planned outage scheduled to occur every day, on given days of the week or given days of given months.
 Enclose the time in double quotes.
 The finish time of the planned outage is of the form: hh:mm

+{% include note.html content="The add-outage command will fail if the time format is wrong or time period is unreasonable, such as the -FinishTime is before the -StartTime." %}

 ### -StartDateTime "11/4/2018 12:46"